rhine3/audiomoth-guide/guide.md

 ![Two example programs](images/programming/example-programs.jpg)

-#### Save recording schedule to your AudioMoth
+## Apply recording schedule to your AudioMoth

 After you have configured the program that you want to use, you must load it onto an AudioMoth that contains batteries.
-Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost.

-**The AudioMoth must be reprogrammed if the batteries fall out.**
+Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost. **The AudioMoth must be reprogrammed if the batteries fall out.**
 * If you switch the AudioMoth to CUSTOM mode and its red and green lights flash simultaneously, this means that the AudioMoth is not able to record.
 One cause of this is the AudioMoth's batteries falling out.
 * If turned to DEFAULT mode after the batteries come out, the AudioMoth's behavior differs depending on what firmware is installed.
   * Firmware < 1.4.2: record for 10 seconds on, 5 seconds off